 5. They Support Hormone Balance

 Hormones play an important role in an athlete’s body.
 The right hormonal balance ensures an athlete can take on his or her training loads.
-BCAAs help to keep that hormonal balance where it should be.
+Experts in the field, remind us that proper use of BCAAs help to keep that hormonal balance where it should be.
 At least two studies were conducted regarding BCAAs and their effect on hormones.

 In one study, athletes who combined arginine, carbs, and BCAAs had a better balance of hormones after completing an exhaustive exercise test.
 They also recovered more quickly than those who did not take in more BCAAs.
 In the second study, athletes who loaded BCAAs for three weeks and then completed high-intensity resistance training had higher testosterone and lower cortisol.
 They also had less inflammation in the muscles.